-- It's mostly the "across Team Projects" part that's important here: there are many tools (command-line or other) that you can use to automate certain tasks, but the big benefit here is that you can do them in bulk for a lot of projects at once.
+- It's mostly the "across Team Projects" part that's important here: there are many tools (command-line or other) that you can use to automate certain tasks, but the big benefit here is that you can do them in bulk for a lot of projects

 - If your feature doesn't fit in with the mindset that it's an operation to be performed on many Team Projects, or on the Team Project Collection above it, it's probably not a good candidate.

 - Create a work item for every feature or bug so that it’s clear what you’re working on and what is in each release.

 - Use the "Release" field in the work item to indicate which version it's intended for, e.g. "TFS Team Project Manager v2.0".